Blur: The Best Of

-Blur: The Best Of is a greatest hits compilation album by English Britpop band Blur, first released in late 2000 and is the final Blur album by Food Records.
+Blur: The Best Of is a greatest hits album by the English band Blur, released in late 2000 by Food Records.
 It was released on CD, cassette tape, MiniDisc, double 12" vinyl record, DVD and VHS.
-The CD album includes 17 of Blur's 23 singles from 1990 to 2000, plus non-single, "This Is a Low".
+The CD includes 17 of Blur's 23 singles from 1990 to 2000, plus the non-single "This Is a Low".
 A special edition of the CD version included a live CD.
 The DVD/VHS version contains the videos of Blur's first 22 singles.
-The album, which has had enduring sales, hit number 3 in the band's native UK in the autumn of 2000, while denting the US charts at number 186.
+In 2000 the album, which has had enduring sales, hit number 3 in the band's native UK, and hit the US charts at number 186.
 The cover is by artist Julian Opie.
-The painting of this Blur album can be found at the National Portrait Gallery in London, England.
+The painting on the cover can be found at the National Portrait Gallery in London, England.

 The album received a positive critical response.
 Of the reviews collected from notable publications by popular review aggregator website Metacritic, the album holds an overall approval rating of 88%.

-On the chart ending 7 March 2009, it was reported by Music Week that the album passed over one million unit sales in the United Kingdom.

-A proposed title for the album was Best Blur Album in the World Ever, in reference to the compilation album series The Best...
-Album in the World...Ever! (which often contained songs by Blur).
+It has been certified five-times platinum in the UK, making it Blur's best-selling album in the UK.

 Track listing

-Disc one

 All tracks written by Damon Albarn, Graham Coxon, Alex James, and Dave Rowntree.

-Disc two (Limited Edition)

-Recorded live at Wembley Arena, 11 December 1999.